An Introduction to the Positivity® CliftonStrengths Theme

 Live With Positivity: Avoid negative people.
 They will bring you down.
 Instead, seek people who find the same kind of drama and humor in the world that you do.
 You will energize each other.

-Check out our in-depth webcasts from Gallup experts for more ideas on ways to use Positivity to maximize your potential.
+Check out our in-depth videos from Gallup experts for more ways to use Positivity to make the most of your potential.

 Discovering the collective talents of your team using the CliftonStrengths assessment is just the first step.